mhelabd/Meta-RL/README.md

-# Assessing Meta-Reinforcement Learning Algorithms in Complex Environments
+# Assessing Meta-Reinforcement Learning Algorithms in Complex Task Distributions

 Final Project for CS 330: Deep Multi-Task and Meta Learning.
 Using randomly sampled Mujoco world environments to test leading Meta-RL algorithms on task distributions that require both navigation and object manipulation.
 Link to final paper: [link]